Government backs police action against shows of support for Hezbollah

 The Metropolitan Police arrested two people on suspicion of supporting a proscribed organisation, with one man held after allegedly shouting support for Hezbollah near a pro-Israel counter-demonstration, according to the force.

+Proscription is the banning of an organisation based on an assessment that it commits or participates in, prepares for, promotes or encourages, or is otherwise concerned in terrorism, according to the Home Office.

+It is a crime in the UK to belong to, express support, invite support for or arrange a meeting to back any proscribed organisation.

-Images of people holding placards that read “I love Hezbollah” have circulated online, and police said they are working to identify those involved.
+Images of protesters holding placards that read “I love Hezbollah” have circulated online, and police said they are working to identify those involved.

 Science and Technology Secretary Peter Kyle said the police have “our full support” should they take action against people carrying signs suggesting support for Hezbollah.

+Speaking to the BBC’s Sunday With Laura Kuenssberg programme, he said: “Yesterday in the protests there was a lot of peaceful protest but there were people who were carrying signs as the one that you have just described.

+“That is a criminal act, supporting a proscribed terrorist organisation such as Hezbollah is a criminal act.”

-He told the BBC’s Sunday With Laura Kuenssberg programme: “The Home Secretary, the Prime Minister said very clearly yesterday that the police have our full support should they take action against people carrying signs like that.”
+He added: “The Home Secretary, the Prime Minister said very clearly yesterday that the police have our full support should they take action against people carrying signs like that.”

+On Saturday, Home Secretary Yvette Cooper posted to X: “Hezbollah is a proscribed terrorist organisation.
+Promoting it in Britain is a criminal offence.

+“Extremism has no place on Britain’s streets.
+The police have our support in pursuing those breaking the law today.”